in-droid/PR21INRAKT/osnutek.md

 **Problem**

-For this project we decided to take a kaggle challenge "Craft canned beers data set".
+For this project we decided to take a kaggle challenge "Craft canned beers data set" (https://www.kaggle.com/nickhould/craft-cans).
 With the given data we plan to the answer to the following questions :

 -   What types of beers are most popular in different regions.